sagikazarmark/viperx/README.md

 - [ ] Add a friendly (declarative?)
 API for defining configuration

+## Development

+1. Clone the repository
+1. Make changes on a new branch
+1. Run
+    - `./pleasew build`
+    - `./pleasew lint`
+    - `./pleasew test`
+1. Commit, push and open PR

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.